zeroleaked/TubesPMCGokil/README.md

-## Program written in C for simulating RLC circuits.
+## Program written in C for simulating RLC circuits

 Compile source with